-An insurance endorsement, also called a rider, is simply an amendment to your homeowners insurance policy.
+An insurance endorsement, sometimes called a rider, is simply an amendment to your homeowners insurance policy.
 An endorsement can add, remove, exclude, or limit your coverage.
 Most folks add endorsements to homeowners insurance to increase coverage or limits for their dwelling, belongings, and personal liability.

 Riders can be added to a policy at the time of purchase, renewal, or mid policy term.
 They must be added to an existing policy; they can’t be purchased as a standalone insurance product.